Connect

 AI Coding Agents & CLIs

-This repo consolidates 30+ tools into a one-stop resource for agentic development.
+This repo consolidates 50+ tools into a one-stop resource for agentic development.
 Each folder is its own turnkey Flox environment, complete with a README.md that explains what it is, how it works, and what features / affordances it offers.
+Clone it to get started:

-After downloading and installing Flox, you start Flox environments like so:
+Once you download and install Flox, you can start Flox environments by running:

 $ flox activate